fmidev/seasonal_forecasting/README.md

 # seasonal_forecasting
-A Python code for producing statistical seasonal forecasts in Europe
+A Python code for producing statistical seasonal forecasts in Europe.